 Thorlabs' Biased Photodetectors are available in eleven models that cover the wavelength range from the UV to the mid-IR (150 nm to 2.6 µm).
 The slim housing allows the optical detector to slip into tight setups.
-Each model comes complete with a fast PIN photodiode and an internal bias battery packaged in a rugged aluminum housing.
+Our DET30B2 and DET50B2 Ge detectors are based on N-on-P type photodiodes, whereas our GaP, Si, and InGaAs detectors are based on fast PIN photodiodes.
+Every detector comes complete with an internal bias battery packaged in a rugged aluminum housing.
 Our biased photodetectors are compatible with our benchtop photodiode amplifier and PMT transimpedance amplifier.

 With a wide bandwidth DC-coupled output, these detectors are ideal for monitoring fast pulsed lasers as well as DC optical sources.
 The direct photodiode anode current is provided on a side panel BNC.
 This output is easily converted to a positive voltage using a terminating resistor.
 When looking at high-speed signals, Thorlabs recommends using a 50 Ω load resistor.
 For lower bandwidth applications, our variable terminator or fixed stub-style terminators quickly adjusts the measured voltage.
 The detectors below do not have amplifiers or built-in gain, which generally allows them to operate at higher speeds than our PDA series of amplified photodetectors; for applications that require gain or switchable filters, a PDA amplified photodetector may be more suitable.